Quantized nonlinear Hall effect from chiral monopole: Introduction

+All Hall contributions could be conveniently separated \cite{hall_magn2} into intrinsic (i.e., determined by band topology) and extrinsic (given solely by impurity scattering) parts.
+The intrinsic part for TR symmetric system was previously demonstrated to originate predominantly from the so-called Berry curvature dipole contribution \cite{Berry_curvature_dipole}.
+This contribution is the strongest when linear crossing of conduction and valence bands occurs in three-dimensional (3D) momentum space close to Fermi level.
+The crossings are referred to as Weyl points and are known \cite{berry_review} to act as monopoles of the Berry curvature, so that Berry curvature flux around Weyl nodes is quantized.
+Thus, one may expect a quantized Berry curvature-related response of electronic subsystem.

+However, observing truly quantized features remains a challenging task.
+Although quantization of photogalvanic response was previously suggested \cite{de2017quantized}, the quantization was later proven to be non-robust with respect to electron-electron interactions \cite{Kozii,interactions}.
+Non-quantized is also Berry curvature dipole contribution mentioned above due to its dipole and not monopole nature.
+Thus, further studies in this domain may be in order.

-In this work, we propose a topological probe of chiral anomaly, where chirality imbalance of Weyl nodes are directly associated with the net Hall current.
-In time-reversal (TR)-invariant systems, the non-vanishing Berry curvature induced Hall current could only be non-linear \cite{Berry_curvature_dipole}.
-The crucial ingredients of our approach are the combination of anomalous velocity and shifted Fermi surface due to finite electric field.
-Since the Fermi surface shift itself is proportional to intra node momentum relaxation time, we prove that the result for non-linear Hall conductivity in Weyl semimetals is given by the sum of Berry curvature flux-proportional terms, weighted by momentum relaxation times within each Weyl node.
-Thus, the observation of such an effect requires an explicit chiral symmetry breaking.
-This could be achieved with the help of chiral anomaly or intrinsic mirror symmetry breaking \cite{de2017quantized,rees2020helicity,ni2021giant, chiralweyl1} (see also discussion below).
-We further demonstrate that this effect could be also observed via nonlinear circular dichroism measurements.
-Calculations are made both within semiclassical Boltzmann equation, and the fully quantum approach using Kubo formula.
-Moreover, all of the physics discussed above applies to Dirac semimetals.
+In this work, we propose that net nonlinear Hall current can reach quantization in the presence of chiral symmetry breaking.
+Crucial ingredients of our approach are the combination of anomalous velocity and shifted Fermi surface due to finite electric field.
+Since the Fermi surface shift itself is proportional to intra node momentum relaxation time, we prove that the result for non-linear Hall conductivity in Weyl semimetals is given by sum of Berry curvature flux-proportional terms, weighted by momentum relaxation times within each Weyl node.
+Thus, our setup for nonlinear Hall current observation requires an explicit chiral symmetry breaking provided by intrinsic mirror symmetry breaking \cite{de2017quantized,rees2020helicity,ni2021giant}.

-\textit{Semiclassical description.} We start our consideration with semiclassical description of non-linear charge current $\mathbf{j}$ in topological Weyl semimetals.
-The low energy electronic properties of these systems are well captured by the Weyl Hamiltonian